-An increasingly common business phenomenon, coworking spaces are a creative and ingenious concept that continues to evolve in an unpredictable way.
-Coworking spaces allow people to rent desks, often on a monthly basis.
+An increasingly common business phenomenon, coworking spaces are a creative and ingenious concept that continues to evolve unpredictably.
+Coworking spaces allow people to rent desks, often every month.
 This arrangement allows freelancers or small business owners to work alongside others in settings that often include conference rooms or private offices.

 According to the study, 84 percent of respondents said they felt more motivated and engaged when working in coworking spaces.
 About 82 percent said working from coworking spaces widened their professional networks.
 About 80 percent said that when in coworking spaces, they turned to other members to seek guidance and help.